secretgraph/secretgraph/README.md

 ## Action updates

--   via value = "delete" or json variant of "delete" actions can be deleted
+-   via json variant of "delete" actions can be deleted
 -   actions are identified either by their hash or id Other types are:
--   {"}

 # JS